Eschatologue/CM_wiki/docs/gameplay/phb/damage-and-healing.md

 ## Damage Rolls

 Each weapon, spell, and damaging monster ability specifies the damage it deals.
 You roll the damage dice, add any modifiers, and deal the damage to your target.
-If there's a penalty to the damage, it'''s possible to deal 0 damage but not negative damage.
+If there's a penalty to the damage, it's possible to deal 0 damage but not negative damage.

 When attacking with a weapon, you add your ability modifier—the same modifier used for the attack roll—to the damage roll.
 A spell tells you which dice to roll for damage and whether to add any modifiers.
 Unless a rule says otherwise, you don't add your ability modifier to a fixed damage amount that does't use a roll, such as the damage of a Blowgun.